ferrerluis/mandrix/README.md

 * Clone the repo in whatever directory you want: `git clone https://github.com/ferrerluis/room.git`
 * While in the root directory of the repo, create a symbolic link from Mandrix to your binaries folder: ``ln -s `pwd`/mandrix ~/bin``
 * If you have not before, add your binaries folder to your path: `$PATH=$PATH":~/bin"`.
 You may want to add that line of code to your .bashrc file so that it gets loaded when you log into your account.
+* Make sure that you add a `key.txt` file in the same directory as `mandrix` that contains the Mandrill API key only.
+You can get this key from Mandrill's website by creating an account.
+It gives you 2000 emails for free and the service is pretty cheap even afterwards.

 ## Usage
 The program can be run from any directory by typing `mandrix command options arguments`, where